 In order to trace connections between the visually stimulated homospatial conception and a visual creative result, and to replicate the findings in artistic creativity, another experiment was carried out with visual artists.
-Subjects were asked to create pastel drawings in response to either superimposed or side-by-side slide images under the same conditions as experimental literary experiment. in the Independent artist and art critic judges rated the products and the superimposed image presentation resulted in significantly more highly creative drawings.
+Subjects were asked to create pastel drawings in response to either superimposed or side-by-side slide images under the same experimental conditions as in the literary experiment.
+Independent artist and art critic judges rated the products and the superimposed image presentation resulted in significantly more highly creative drawings.
 Also, specific features of line, color, etc., of the drawings themselves gave evidence that they were produced from superimposed mental representations.